FAQs for Employees & Managers

 We can request it as a change request but it will need to get approved by all Locations and it will definitely not be done by Go Live.

-If an employee is paid using an incorrect chartstring, the payment can be transferred to the appropriate chartstring using a Direct Retro request (also known in current state PPS as a Payroll Expense Transfer).
+If an employee is paid using an incorrect chartstring, the payment can be transferred to the appropriate chartstring using a Direct Retro request.

 There are no specific notifications regarding payments being processed in UCPath.
-However, granted that you have the appropriate UCPath security/permissions, you can review specific employee’s paycheck/payroll data.
+To check if a payment has been processed, review the specific employee's paycheck/payroll data.

 No. PAN notifications are sent out from Personnel and Payrolll System (PPS) to notify select individuals that transactions have been processed.
 PPS will no longer be used, thus PAN notifications will not exist either.